-Role Service Description User CO X Program Update Update the module firmware.
+Role Service Description User СО authenticated using a digital signature.
+The Update Public Signature Key (a 2048 bit public used to validate the signature of the firmw being loaded before it is allowed to be executely and CSPs are zeroized during a Programment.
+Update the module firmware.
 Firmware upgrades are authenticated using a digital signature.
 The Program Update Public Signature Key (a 2048 bit public RSA key) is used to validate the signature of the firmware image being loaded before it is allowed to be executed.
 All keys and CSPs are zeroized during a Program Update.
 To maintain validation, only validated firmware should be loaded.
 Loading non-validated firmware will invalidate the modules validation.
 X Transfer Key Variable Transfer key variables to the MACE Key Database via a Key Variable Loader (KVL).
 If the Red Keyfill configuration parameter is enabled then keys will be transferred from the KVL in plaintext.
 If Red Keyfill is disabled, all keys transferred from the KVL will be encrypted.
 The Red Keyfill configuration parameter can be changed using the Download Configuration Parameters service.
-Any modification of the Red Keyfill parameter will zeroize all keys; therefore the operator shall reinitialize the module in accordance with the instructions provided in Section 3.1 of this document. Х Privileged APCO OTAR Modify and query the Key Database via APCO OTAR Key Management Messages.
+Any modification of the Red Keyfill parameter will zeroize all keys; therefore the operator shall reinitialize the module in accordance with the instructions provided in Section 3.1 of this document.
+X Privileged APCO OTAR Modify and query the Key Database via APCO OTAR Key Management Messages.
 This service has access to non-Approved algorithms if those algorithms are installed and selected.
 Only Approved algorithms should be installed to remain in an Approved mode of operation.
-X Change Active Keyset The active keyset is used to store a group of keys for current use while inactive keysets are used to store keys for future use.
+Keyset current use while inactive keysets are used to store for future use.
+This service modifies the currently The active keyset is used to store a group of keys for current use while inactive keysets are used to store keys for future use.
 This service modifies the currently active keyset used for selecting keys for encryption / decryption services.